iperez-dev/iperez-dev/README.md

 - 🚢 I’m a full-stack software developer at BA
 - 🏅 Here is a link to my [Portfolio](https://iperezportfolio.netlify.app/)
-- 🌱 Full Stack Web Developer with over 10 years of experience in the technology industry, including 4 years in JavaScript with a strong emphasis on React, Node.js, Express, and MongoDB, targeting front-end and back-end specific roles.
+- 🌱 Experience in JavaScript with a strong emphasis on React, Node.js, Express, and MongoDB
+- 🏋️ Targeting front-end and back-end specific roles.

 ### 🧰 Languages and Tools